 Check out this helpful Air Fryer Cooking Calculator.

 3.)
 Give foods a spray.

 An air fryer can produce a crispy fried texture that’s pretty fabulous.
-For next level results, consider spraying food halfway through the cook time by using an oil sprayer like this one I have.
+For next-level results, consider spraying food halfway through the cook time by using an oil sprayer.
 I’ve read that the aerosol type oil sprays from the store aren’t recommended for the fryer basket’s non-stick finish.